This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Limited Liability Partnership Regulations 2012

-• It was established in accordance with the Inland Revenue Board of Malaysia Act 1995.
+It is one of the primary revenue collection agencies responsible for administering direct taxes in Malaysia.
+IRBM was established under the Inland Revenue Board of Malaysia Act 1995.

 • Income Tax Act 1967,